Brush up on spelling

 Spelling tests tend to be a weekly occurrence at primary school.
 Some children embrace the challenge and enjoy learning their spellings.
 Some absolutely dread them and get very anxious about being tested.
 Some children aren’t too interested and don’t really see the point.

-Our role is to encourage our children to be spelling test ready by finding fun ways for them to practice at home – here are some ideas.
+Our role is to encourage our children to be spelling test ready by finding fun ways for them to practise at home – here are some ideas.

 Seeing the word